-Envestnet is a leading provider of intelligent systems for wealth management and financial wellness.
+Envestnet, a Delaware corporation, is a leading provider of intelligent systems for wealth management and financial wellness.
 Envestnet's unified technology enhances advisor productivity and strengthens the wealth management process.
-Envestnet empowers enterprises and advisors to more fully understand their clients and deliver better outcomes.
+Envestnet empowers enterprises and advisors to more fully understand their clients and deliver better outcomes

-More than 3,500 companies, including 15 of the 20 largest U.S. banks, 43 of the 50 largest wealth management and brokerage firms, over 500 of the largest registered investment advisers ("RIA"), and hundreds of Internet services companies, leverage Envestnet technology and services.
-Envestnet solutions enhance knowledge of the client, accelerate client on-boarding, improve client digital experiences, and help drive better outcomes for enterprises, advisors and their clients.
+More than 4,700 companies, including 16 of the 20 largest U.S. banks, 43 of the 50 largest wealth management and brokerage firms, over 500 of the largest registered investment advisers ("RIAs") and hundreds of internet services companies, leverage Envestnet technology and services.
+Envestnet solutions enhance knowledge of the client, accelerate client on-boarding, improve client digital experiences and help drive better outcomes for enterprises, advisors and their clients.

-Founded in 1999, Envestnet has been a leader in helping transform wealth management, working towards its goal of building a holistic financial wellness network that supports enterprises, advisors and their clients.
+Founded in 1999, Envestnet has been a leader in helping transform wealth management, working towards its goal of building a holistic financial wellness network that supports advisors and their clients.